Mazzy Star: Since 2018

 In June 2018, the band reunited for their first concerts in five years, performing on three consecutive nights at the Sydney Opera House as part of Vivid Live.
 That same month, they released the EP Still.

-David Roback died on February 24, 2020, of metastatic cancer.
+David Roback died on February 24, 2020, of cancer.

+Since 2020, the band has largely been on hiatus, with each member pursuing solo projects.